sven3270350/plan9-hiring-TIM_bersaw/README.md

 -   We are looking for a junior or intermediate nodejs developer.
 -   You need to have the latest nodejs installed.
+-   You need to have the latest deno/bun installed.
 -   One file is one task.
 -   Every tasks pessimistic estimation is 4h, optimistic is about 1h.
+-   Use VsCode to implement this test.
 -   The more tasks you complete more chance you have.
--   Use VsCode to implement this test.

 ## What we are testing